Corey Graves: One Pro Wrestling (2005–2009)

 Keenan made his debut for the United Kingdom-based 1 Pro Wrestling (1PW) at their inaugural show, A Cruel Twist of Fate, on October 1, 2005, defeating D'Lo Brown.
 He quickly formed an alliance with Abyss, and the pair defeated Sabu and Ulf Herman in a hardcore tag team match on January 7, 2006.
 In March, Keenan competed in a tournament to determine the inaugural 1PW Heavyweight Champion, but was defeated by AJ Styles in a quarter-final match.

 He moved on to feud with Spud, defeating him on May 26 at Know Your Enemy Night One.
 At Fight Club 2 in July, Keenan defeated Spud in an Iron City Street Fight.
 Three weeks later, Keenan replaced Matt Hyson in a tag team match, where he and Spud challenged Jody Fleisch and Jonny Storm for the 1PW Tag Team Championship.
 They were unsuccessful after Keenan attacked Spud during the match.
 At Invincible in August, a tag team match featuring Keenan and Hyson versus Spud and Teddy Hart ended in a no contest after several other wrestlers interfered, prompting a 10-man elimination tag team match, which Keenan's team won.

 At Resurrection in April 2007, Keenan challenged Romeo Roselli for the Nu-Wrestling Evolution Heavyweight Championship, but was disqualified for using the championship belt as a weapon.
 He then began challenging Ulf Herman for the 1PW Heavyweight Championship, but was unsuccessful in a four-way match on June 29 when Herman retained the championship.
 Keenan failed to win the championship again on June 30 and August 18.
 On October 13, at 2nd Anniversary Show, Keenan defeated Herman to win the championship in a steel cage match.
 Keenan successfully defended the championship against Doug Williams on January 25, 2008, and Martin Stone, Darren Burridge and Abyss in a four-way match the following night.
 His next defense was on October, when he lost to Johnny Moss via disqualification, and retaining the championship as a result.
 At the 3rd Anniversary Show that same month, Keenan retained the championship against Raven.
 Keenan eventually lost the championship to Martin Stone on April 18, 2009 at To The Extreme, ending his championship reign at 554 days.
 He continued to feud with Stone in an unsuccessful attempt to regain the championship throughout 2009, and made his final 1PW appearance at the 4th Anniversary Show in November.

-WWE (2006–2007; 2011–present)
+WWE / Lucha Libre AAA Worldwide (2006–2007; 2011–present)

 Enhancement talent (2006–2007)

 Before signing a contract with WWE, Keenan made several appearances for the company.
 On April 26, 2006, Keenan and CM Punk lost a dark match to The Gymini prior to the SmackDown taping.
 On June 6, 2006, Keenan teamed with Jon Bolen in a loss to Jamie Noble and Kid Kash.
 Keenan appeared on an episode of WWE Heat that was taped on August 6, losing to Val Venis.
 Keenan appeared on the August 10, 2007, episode of SmackDown!, where he was easily squashed by Mark Henry.